Turkey says no delay in delivery of S-400s from Russia

 Turkey has said that as a NATO member it poses no threat to the United States and the sanctions should not apply.

-On Monday, broadcaster Haberturk quoted Turkish Defence Minister Hulusi Akar as saying that the delivery of the S-400s may not happen in June, when Turkey previously said the missiles could arrive, but added the agreement was a done deal.
+On Monday, broadcaster Haberturk quoted Akar as saying that the delivery of the S-400s may not happen in June, when Turkey previously said the missiles could arrive, but added the agreement was a done deal.

 Aksoy said that procurement of the S-400 systems was continuing as scheduled and the working group offer was still on the table.